darshan-nandasana/Style-Transfer-using-CNNs/README.md

 # Style_Transfer_Project

-Here, we are trying to make a machine learning project which applies style of a painting to any image of your choice.
+This is an attempt to make a machine learning model which extracts the style of a given painting or design and applies to any image of choice.